oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Change the name of the `insertedBytes` property to `insertedContent`.
     - Change the type of the renamed `insertedContent` property from `string` to `fileContent`.

+- [Issue #115](https://github.com/oasis-tcs/sarif-spec/issues/115): "invocation object should record process outcome"

+    In the `invocation` object:

+    - Add the property `exitCode` of type `integer`.
+    - Add the property `exitCodeDescription` of type `string`.
+    - Add the property `exitSignalName` of type `string`.
+    - Add the property `exitSignalNumber` of type `integer`.
+    - Add the property `processStartFailureMessage` of type `string`.
+    - Add the property `processExitedSuccessfully` of type `boolean`.

+    NOTE: The change draft has `processSuccessful` for that last property.
+The name is still under debate.

 ## Changes not yet approved

 - [Issue #75](https://github.com/oasis-tcs/sarif-spec/issues/75): "Ensure spec properly accounts for tools that emit line #'s only for code locations"